I am now a world traveler. My wife and I finally took an actual vacation to London - where we got to experience a lot of new things!

 From Paddington Station, we took a walk to Hyde Park, where one of the best moments happened:

 Vickie loves birdwatching, but the only birds we had seen were pigeons.
 She expressed she was hoping to see different types of birds while in another country.
 Not a moment later, a parakeet landed in front of us.
-Apparently, there are tons of parakeets flying around in London!
+There are tons of parakeets flying around in London!
 She was ecstatic!

 Before leaving the park, we stopped at the statue of Queen Victoria (Vickie’s namesake).
 Next, we headed towards South Kensington to visit The Design Museum.